m-ross/csi404final/README.md

-This is a short Python program that simulates a simple 32 bit CPU.
+This is a short Python program that simulates the logic of a simple 32 bit CPU.